 Following the attack and optional conditioning, the outcome shall be considered a ‘pass’ when the attack is unsuccessful in modifying data of the systems listed in paragraph 3.1.

-If the attack is successful in modifying data of the systems listed in paragraph 3.1., the outcome shall be evaluated by the market surveillance authority on the following two criteria:
+If the attack is successful in modifying data of the systems listed in paragraph 3.1., the outcome shall be evaluated by the Contracting Party authority on the following two criteria:

 a.
 Impact: what the relevance of data modification is in terms of impact on the environment;